SAP-samples/teched2023-AD264/exercises/ex1/README.md

 ## Test OData Features

-👉 Use the URL from above and list incidents
+👉 In the browser, use the service URL `.../odata/v4/processor/Incidents` and
+- list incidents
 - with their conversation messages,
 - limiting the list to `5` entries,
-- only showing the incidents' `title`,
+- only showing the `title` field,
-- sorting along `title`
+- sorting alphabetically along `title`

 How can you do that using [OData's](https://cap.cloud.sap/docs/advanced/odata) query options like `$expand` etc.?
 <details>